BA/MA in Anthropology

 Application Requirements

 Students in the BA in Anthropology degree program may apply to the MA in Anthropology once they have accumulated 75 credits at GW and have consulted with anthropology advisors.
 Applicants must be declared anthropology, archaeology or biological anthropology majors with a GPA of 3.5 or higher in the major.
-Students must also fill out a Combined Degree Credit Form specifying the double-counted courses they plan to take and submit it to the director of graduate studies.
+Students must also fill out a Combined Degree Credit Form (PDF) specifying the double-counted courses they plan to take and submit it to the director of graduate studies.
 GRE scores are not required.

 Eligible students will apply for formal admission into the BS/MS program, through the CCAS Combined Degree Application process.
 Students will be recommended for admission to the MS program on the same basis as other applicants for the MS degree, with the final decision being made by the CCAS graduate dean.